-- ♦ Employers are required to comply with all obligations of the standard, with the exception of the action level trigger for medical surveillance, by June 23, 2018. - ♦ Employers are required to offer medical examinations to employees exposed above the PEL for 30 or more days a year beginning on June 23, 2018.
+- Employers are required to comply with all obligations of the standard by June 23, 2018, with the exception of engineering controls and the action level trigger for medical surveillance which are delayed until June 23, 2021. - Employers are required to offer medical examinations to employees exposed above the PEL for 30 or more days a year beginning on June 23, 2018. - Employers are required to offer medical examinations to employees exposed at or above the action level for 30 or more days a year beginning June 23, 2020.